Ali-Aahmed/MACT-framework/Evaluation/Readme.md

 - **Android Emulator (AVD)** – for simulating multiple Android devices with various screen sizes and API levels.
 - **Espresso Testing Framework** – for writing and executing automated UI test cases on Android apps.
 - **UIAutomator** – used in some advanced interaction scenarios where cross-app UI access was required.

+-
+**We conducted case studies for all the applications included in Samples.**